Generate a Static Markdown Blog Using Vuelog

 package.json

 There are some additional hidden files but this is the meat and potatoes of the application.
 As you can see we have an extensive project already built with Vue.js.
-The key folders to note here are the userdata and src folders.
+The key folders to note here are the user data and src folders.

 One major strength of the Vuelog project for static blogging (outside of the fact that it is built with Vue.js) is that the project takes internationalization very seriously.

-In order to generate a new post on our blog, we can utilize the following structure.
+To generate a new post on our blog, we can utilize the following structure.

 title: This is a sample title